MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-meetings-microsoft-teams-landing-page.md

 ---

-# Deploy Meetings in Microsoft Teams
+# Deploy meetings and conferencing in Microsoft Teams

 You've completed [Quick start](get-started-with-teams-quick-start.md).
 You've rolled out Teams with [chat, teams, channels, & apps](deploy-chat-teams-channels-microsoft-teams-landing-page.md) across your organization.
 Now you're ready to add the meetings workload, including [audio conferencing](deploy-audio-conferencing-teams-landing-page.md).
 Here's how.

-## Meetings deployment decisions
+## Meetings & conferencing deployment decisions

 Teams is designed to provide a great out-of-the-box collaboration experience for your organization, and most organizations find that the default settings work for them.
 This article helps you decide whether you need to change any of the default settings, based on your organization's profile and business requirements, then it walks you through each change.
 We've split the settings into two groups starting with the core set of [changes you are more likely to make](#core-deployment-decisions).
 The second group includes the [additional settings](#additional-deployment-decisions) you may want to configure, again based on your organization's needs.

-## Meetings prerequisites
+## Meetings & conferencing prerequisites

 Before scaling your meetings deployment across your organization, take time to review and confirm that your environment is ready to provide users with the best possible experience.
 Review the following information and make any required changes to your environment as needed.